-- Pathology report: using excision surgery, we are able to preserve removed lesions and send them to a pathology lab, where a pathologist examines them under a microscope.
+Using excision surgery, we are able to preserve removed lesions.
+Then we send them to a pathology lab, where a pathologist examines them under a microscope.
 This is a crucial component of our surgeries, as it is the best way to formally diagnose endometriosis.
 It also allows us to gain a better understanding of its possible spread and growth.
 Many other surgical methods are unable to generate a pathology report as they destroy the endometriosis tissue.

-- Minimally invasive surgery: We ensure our patients that our surgeries, even those as complex and thorough as bowel endometriosis excision surgery, are performed with the most comprehensive care, ensuring minimal invasion and the best chance of symptom relief and recovery.
+We ensure our patients that our surgeries, even those as complex and thorough as bowel endometriosis excision surgery’ are performed with the most comprehensive care, ensuring minimal invasion and the best chance of symptom relief and recovery.

 Bowel endometriosis surgeries require a surgeon to complete meticulously demanding tasks such as running the entirety of the intestines to inspect for endometriosis lesions and reconstructing, repairing, and restoring the bowels after they have been operated on.
 We have learned that such surgery does not only require great experience but also calls for keen attention to detail.
 Only through meticulous surgical execution can a surgeon remove endometriosis from the bowels.
 By removing these lesions, we provide our patients with the highest chance of recovery and symptom relief.